What Are The Elements of Effective Teams?

-- Do you have a mix of virtual/remote members or in one location?
+- Do you have a mix of virtual/remote members or in-person teams?
+Has this changed recently?

-- What is the degree of experience of members?
+- What is the level of experience of team members?

 - What is the percentage of new versus tenured team members?